 |A divorce or legal separation ends the choice as of the beginning of the tax year in which the legal separation occurs.|

 |Inadequate records||The Internal Revenue Service can end the choice for any tax year that either spouse has failed to keep adequate books, records, and other information necessary to determine the correct income tax liability, or to provide adequate access to those records.|

 The choice to be treated as a resident alien does not apply to any later tax year if neither of you is a U.S. citizen or resident alien at any time during the later tax year.

-Dick Brown was a resident alien on December 31, 2010, and married to Judy, a nonresident alien.
-They chose to treat Judy as a resident alien and filed a joint 2010 income tax return.
-On January 10, 2012, Dick became a nonresident alien.
+Dick Brown was a resident alien on December 31, 2011, and married to Judy, a nonresident alien.
+They chose to treat Judy as a resident alien and filed joint income tax returns for 2011 and 2012.
+On January 10, 2013, Dick became a nonresident alien.
 Judy had remained a nonresident alien.
-Because Dick was a resident alien during part of 2012, Dick and Judy can file joint or separate returns for that year.
-Neither Dick nor Judy was a resident alien at any time during 2013 and their choice is suspended for that year.
-For 2013, both are treated as nonresident aliens.
-If Dick becomes a resident alien again in 2014, their choice is no longer suspended and both are treated as resident aliens.
+Because Dick was a resident alien during part of 2013, Dick and Judy can file joint or separate returns for that year.
+Neither Dick nor Judy was a resident alien at any time during 2014 and their choice is suspended for that year.
+For 2014, both are treated as nonresident aliens.
+If Dick becomes a resident alien again in 2015, their choice is no longer suspended and both are treated as resident aliens.

 Once made, the choice to be treated as a resident applies to all later years unless suspended (as explained earlier) or ended in one of the ways shown in Table 1-1.

 If the choice is ended for any of the reasons listed in Table 1-1, neither spouse can make a choice in any later tax year.